Grow Bigger and Healthier Plants

 - Aqueous ammonia

 In addition, there are complex fertilizers consisting of two or three essential plant food elements in various strategic proportions.
+They formulations differ depending on the stage of the plant’s life cycle.
+For example, bloom nutrients have more Potassium than Nitrogen.
 The key elements under this category include:

 The nitrogenous liquid is something that came into the market only in the past few decades.
 Fertilizers using these substances have been around since 1956.
 By the end of 1969, more than five million tons of various forms of liquid fertilizer had already benefited farmers.
-The use of complex liquid fertilizer and its industrial manufacturing started in 1966.
+The use of complex liquid fertilizer complete with micro nutrients and its industrial manufacturing started in 1966.

 When SNS created their own proprietary blend, Perfect Mix Grow Formula, many important factors were considered.
 All of the components of this product were designed to maximize yields and reduce growing costs, while simultaneously reducing the impact on the growing environment.